frhrdr/patepy/README.md

 # patepy

-This code provides a wrapper for the released code from the "Scalable Private Learning with PATE" paper by Papernot et al (https://arxiv.org/abs/1802.08908) with the goal of making more accessible and easier to use.
+This code provides a wrapper for the released code from the "Scalable Private Learning with PATE" paper by Papernot, Song et al (https://arxiv.org/abs/1802.08908) with the goal of making more accessible and easier to use.